Elevation: 4,540 ft

 The access road described below was recently posted as a “PRIVATE ROAD.”
 The road crosses about 50 feet of private property and then enters public lands.
 Check with the BLM before using the access road: +1 (208) 384-3300

-This volcanic plug peak has 281 feet of prominence and excellent access.
+This volcanic plug peak has 280 feet of prominence and excellent access.
 If you come to this area to climb Buck Mountain, I recommend making the short Class 3 ascent to this summit.
 Please note that the majority of the summit block is vertical and would involve technical climbing.
 A Class 3 route can be found up the peak’s southwest side.
+USGS Piute Butte

-Refer to the GPS track below to orientate yourself.
+Refer to the GPS track below to orient yourself.
 I placed cairns along the route shown on the track.
 Be careful, you can easily get off track and onto slippery, dangerous terrain.
-Mark your route so you can find your way down.
+Mark your route so that you can find your way down.

-From where I parked it was 0.4 miles and 380 feet of elevation gain to the summit.
+From where I parked, it was 0.4 miles with 380 feet of elevation gain to the summit.